Folasade-Ojo/Coffee-Cup/README.md

 ## Findings and Recommendations

 Overall, the company performed poorly in 2019 versus 2018 across all metrics, including **sales**, **net profit**, **gross profit**, **inventory**, etc. However, some stores performed better in 2019 as shown in the dashboard.
-To drive sales I recommend the following:
+To drive profits I recommend the following:
 * Expand the menu by incorporating additional products, such as donuts, bagels, and cakes.
 + According to the analysis, *Green tea* and *Caffe Mocha* should be dropped as they result in negative profits despite the expenses incurred in advertising and buying inventory.
 - Precedence should be given to the *Central region* and the *West* in terms of investment.